TVR-AelinTX/etn/index.md

 ### 29/03/2022:

 It was decided to make the IC data their own category of data on DELPHI, to accomodate comparison of different measurements (on different dates, different technical replicates or from different sources).
-Code was refactored to create this new cannonical type and add the IC data to it.
+The masterdata was set up to create this new cannonical type and an [operation](https://github.com/TVR-AelinTX/traineeship/blob/main/ion_chrom/import_dlph_ic_data.py) was written to preprocess and add the IC data to it.

 ### 31/03/2022: